 13 What limitation regime applies in your jurisdiction in respect of passenger and luggage claims?
-Is it the Athens Convention relating to the Carriage of Passengers and their Luggage by Sea or some other limitation regime?

 Poland is party to the Athens Convention relating to the Carriage of Passengers and their Luggage by Sea, 1974.

 Port state control

 14 Which body is the port state control agency?
 Under what authority does it operate?